Get The Most Out Of Your Engagement Shoot

 A Guide To Get The Most Out Of Your Engagement Shoot

-Time of Day : The time of day we shoot is really really important.
+The time of day: We shoot is really really important.
 I normally want to start the shoot about 1-2 hours before sunset depending on the location.
 If we are at the beach one hour before sunset is ideal.
 If you want a morning shoot we should meet before the sun rises so we can start at sunrise.

 A few reminders and tips!